StarBfly/Aviv-Web-Technical-Test/SOLUTION.md

 ### Add exception handling
 The application needs better user-friendly Error handling.

-### Unit Tests
+### Unit Tests and CI
-I would expand unit tests to increase test coverage and ensure more robust validation of business logic.
+I would expand unit tests to increase test coverage and ensure more robust validation of business logic and add the intergration tests with the CI to run all the QC.

 ### Database Maintenance
 Integrating the Alembic migration tool would simplify version upgrades and downgrades, making database schema management easier and more maintainable.